Duckonaut/split-monitor-workspaces/README.md

 # Usage

-The plugin provides drop-in replacements for workspace-related commands
+The plugin provides drop-in replacements for workspace-related commands, to be able to easily specify the `n`th workspace on the focused monitor:

 | Normal                | Replacement                   |
 |-----------------------|-------------------------------|